vizinn-app/monorepo/README.md

 ## 🏡 About the Project

-**Vizinn** is an innovative platform that connects condominium residents and users in specific regions for buying, selling, and offering services in a practical and secure way.
+**Vizinn** is an innovative platform that connects users in specific regions for buying, selling, and offering services in a practical and secure way.
 Our goal is to strengthen the local economy and create a reliable environment for transactions between neighbors and nearby communities.

 ## 🚀 Initial Focus